bldevries/tulips3d/tutorials/a_first_installation_and_test.md

 Clone or download our repositatory: https://github.com/bldevries/DataPrepTulips3D

 The Blender Python executable can be found in the Blender install.
 For example on Mac it could be found here, depending on where you installed Blender:
-/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11
+'''/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11'''

 Now you can install DataPrepTulips3D for Blender using:
-/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11 -m pip install -e <..>/DataPrepTulips3D/.
+'''/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11 -m pip install -e <..>/DataPrepTulips3D/.'''

 ## Install mesaPlot for Blender:
 This is a bit quicker, you can just run:
-/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11 -m pip install mesaPlot
+'''/Applications/Blender.app/Contents/Resources/5.0/python/bin/python3.11 -m pip install mesaPlot'''

 ## Start Blender from the command-line (optional and Mac only):
 Now start Blender in a terminal:
-/Applications/Blender.app/Contents/MacOS/Blender
+'''/Applications/Blender.app/Contents/MacOS/Blender'''

 ## Install the Tulips3D addon
 Download the zipped addon: https://github.com/bldevries/tulips3d/blob/main/addon/tulips3d.zip